On September 13, 2023, MCC’s Board of Directors voted to suspend MCC’s partnership with Niger.

-In Niger, the agricultural sector employs more than 80 percent of the population and represents the second-largest export sector in the country.
-However, due to frequent droughts and floods that decimate crops and productive assets, much of the Nigerien population struggle to maintain a subsistence existence, let alone increase their household incomes.
+In Niger, the agricultural sector employs more than 80 percent of the population and represents the second-largest export sector.
+However, due to frequent drought and floods that decimate crops and productive assets, much of the Nigerien population struggles to maintain a subsistence existence, let alone increase household incomes.
 Although poverty trends are slowly improving, with a climate prone to volatile weather conditions and a lack of access to critical inputs and information, agricultural productivity has stagnated.
-The new compact includes investments in a sustainable water supply, climate-resilient agricultural production, new infrastructure to improve market access, and management of natural resources, while seeking to empower entrepreneurs and smallholder producers.
+The compact includes investments in irrigation infrastructure and management systems, climate-resilient agricultural production, upgraded roads to improve market access, and management of natural resources, while seeking to empower entrepreneurs and smallholder producers.
 In addition to these investments, MCC has supported the Government in rolling out an important reform to the market for fertilizers which has led to higher levels of fertilizer available for Nigerien farmers in 2021 than in any year prior, despite the impacts of Covid-19.

-The Government of Niger is strongly committed to carrying out the reforms necessary to improve water and agricultural systems policy and increase private sector participation.
+The Government of Niger is committed to carrying out the reforms necessary to improve water and agricultural systems policy and increase private sector participation.